NSW Science Grants

 Funded by the NSW Department of Industry and the Commonwealth Department of Industry, Innovation and Science, the NSW Regional Science Grants program aims to further develop the network of NSW Regional Science Hubs, local partnerships that bring together multidisciplinary teams to develop and deliver high-profile science events in NSW.

 In 2015, grants of just under $80,000 were made to NSW Regional Science Hubs to support science engagement initiatives.
-Find out more about the 2015 grant recipients.
+Find out about the 2015 science grant recipients.

-For further information, please contact Jackie Randles, Manager Inspiring Australia (NSW), on 02 9 351 5198 or by email to
+For further information about upcoming funding opportunities, please contact Jackie Randles, Manager Inspiring Australia (NSW), on 02 9 351 5198 or by email to